-From the table it can be seen that the measured performance is within the required values for all requirements except the SIS accuracy, SIS rms and the SIS integrity.
-However, preliminary analysis shows that this apparent non-conformance is most likely due to high solar activity leading to increased ionospheric residual errors.
+From the table it can be seen that the measured performance is within the required values for all requirements.

+Although there are some apparent SIS accuracy and integrity issues, these are most likely caused by high ionospheric residual errors rather than SIS errors and so are not counted as failures.